Earn a business certificate - 2022/2023

 - A Grade 12 College Stream or University Stream English credit from an Ontario Secondary School, or equivalent, depending on the program's Admission Requirements

-- Test of English as a Foreign Language (TOEFL) test with a minimum score of 500 for the paper-based test (PBT), or 61 for the Internet-based test (iBT), with test results within the last two years
+- Test of English as a Foreign Language (TOEFL) test with a minimum score of 61 for the Internet-based test (iBT), with test results within the last two years

 - International English Language Testing System (IELTS) Academic test with an overall score of 5.5 with no score less than 5.0 in any of the four bands, with test results within the last two years.
 SDS Program Requirements.